 So yeah, it can be hard to make yourself get up and hit the gym, but the brain benefits are worth it.
-And if you need added incentive, sweeten the deal with an exercise self-care package from Sweat Sparkle Box, a curated experience including fitness gear, workout journals, and post-workout beauty items.
+And if you need added incentive, sweeten the deal with an outdoorsy self-care package from Wild Woman, a curated experience including outdoor gear, healthy snacks, and fitness-friendly products.
 You’re worth it.

 Tip 5: Treat yo’self

 The demands of academic life can push you toward an “all work and no play” mentality, and while this may seem effective in the short-term, it’s a quick path to burnout.
 Make sure to take time to recognize your successes and treat yourself for your hard work.